 Vehicle crab-walks or dog-tracks

 HighRear wheels don't follow front wheel path.
-Indicates rear alignment issues or bent frame.
+Indicates rear suspension issues or bent frame.

 Increased pull on crowned roads

-LowExcessive sensitivity to road crown suggests alignment is at edge of specifications.
+LowExcessive sensitivity to road crown suggests steering geometry is at edge of specifications.

 Important: If you experience any Critical or High severity symptoms, stop driving immediately and contact us for emergency service.